lra/mackup/README.md

 If you have [Dropbox](https://www.dropbox.com) installed and want to use it to save your config files, that's super easy.

-On OS X, if you want an easy install, you can install [Homebrew](http://brew.sh/) and do:
+On macOS, if you want an easy install, you can install [Homebrew](http://brew.sh/) and do:

 ```bash